Alcohol Use Disorder Symptoms

 - Coaching, Recovery & Personal Development Events

 Alcohol depresses your central nervous system.
 In some people, the initial reaction may be stimulation.
 But as you continue to drink, you become sedated.
 Too much alcohol affects your speech, muscle coordination, and vital centers of your brain.
 A heavy drinking binge may even cause a life-threatening coma or death.
-This is of particular concern when you’re taking certain medications that also depress the brain’s function.
+This is of particular concern when taking certain medications that depress the brain’s function.

 Impact on your safety

 Excessive drinking can reduce your judgment skills and lower inhibitions, leading to poor choices and dangerous situations or behaviors, including:

 - Motor vehicle accidents and other types of accidental injury, such as drowning

 - Increased likelihood of committing violent crimes or being the victim of a crime